Flag evaluation reasons

 This topic explains how to use the flag evaluation reason feature to get more information about the flag variations LaunchDarkly serves to contexts or users.

-To learn more about how LaunchDarkly determines why a context or user receives a given flag variation, read Evaluation reasons.
+To learn more about how LaunchDarkly determines why a context or user receives a given flag variation, read Evaluation reasons in the SDK Concepts section.
+For additional guidance, read How to use the SDK's "evaluation reasons" feature to troubleshoot flag evaluation.

 Details about each SDK's configuration are available in the SDK-specific sections below.